informigados/informigados/README.md

 # 👋 I'm Alex Brito.

-I am a Brazilian developer with over 15 years of experience.
+Brazilian developer with over 15 years of experience.
 To me, software development is an exercise in logic and longevity, not just syntax.

 I founded [INformigados](https://github.com/informigados/) to counter the "move fast and break things" culture.
-We prioritize clean architecture and stability because I believe digital infrastructure should be efficient and built to endure, rather than just shipped.
+We prioritize clean architecture and stability because digital infrastructure should be efficient and built to endure — not just shipped.

 ## 🧠 The Intersection of Code & Thought

 Beyond engineering, I am a Professor of Technology and Philosophy.

 This isn't just a side role; it defines how I work.
 Teaching philosophy keeps my reasoning rigorous, while teaching technology keeps my skills sharp.
-I apply critical thinking to system design, ensuring complexity is managed, not just hidden.
+I apply critical thinking to system design, ensuring complexity is managed — not merely hidden.

 ## 🚀 Core Competencies